ibm-build-lab/watsonx-wxd-setup-and-ingestion/README.md

 ## Prerequisites

-This repository assumes that you have an instance of Databases for Elasticsearch Platinum edition deployed on IBM Cloud.
-The Platinum edition is required to use the ELSER model in Elasticsearch, which is leveraged for semantic search.
-If this is not available, you can also test this repository using Elasticsearch deployed on an Openshift cluster or locally.
+This repository assumes that you have an instance of **Databases for Elasticsearch** Platinum edition deployed on **IBM Cloud**.
+To deploy this service on **IBM Cloud**, see [Setting up Elasticsearch with Kibana and Enterprise Search](https://cloud.ibm.com/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-tutorial-elasticsearch-enterprise-search-tutorial).
+The Platinum edition is required to use the ELSER model in **Elasticsearch**, which is leveraged for semantic search.
+If this is not available, you can also test this repository using **Elasticsearch** deployed on an Openshift cluster or locally.
 For guidance on deploying Elasticsearch locally, refer to the [official Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/run-elasticsearch-locally.html), or use the Dockerfile provided in the `container_setup` directory.

 ## Using The Repository